 - Students with some background in computer science from high school (at least a year of programming in an imperative language such as Java) should start with CS 115 (Introduction to Computer Science).

-- Students with little or no background in computer science should take CS 105 (Introduction to Scientific Computing) in their first term then take CS 115 in the second semester.
+- Students with little or no background in computer science should take CS 110 (Creative Problem Solving with Computing) in their first term then take CS 115 in the second semester.

 - Students in the Honors Program take CS 181 and CS 182 instead of the CS 115 / CS 284 / CS 385 sequence.